What You Should Know About Exterior Painting Projects

 If your home or building already sports vinyl siding that has seen better days, you may have the option of repainting the vinyl instead of replacing it (assuming that the vinyl remains structurally sound).
 This strategy can prove significantly cheaper than embarking on a full-scale siding replacement job.

 Don’t attempt to take on an exterior painting project yourself or hire a well-meaning amateur for the job.
 The money you might save upfront may pale in comparison to the additional costs of repairing damage, repainting entire sections of the exterior, or paying medical bills related to avoidable accidents.

-Make certain that you’ve hired a reputable contractor with experience in high-quality exterior painting projects.
+Make certain that you’ve hired a reputable contractor with experience in high-quality for your Pittsburgh exterior painting project.
 Ask for documentation of the company’s liability coverage on their personnel or whether they have their own employees or engage subcontractors for the work.
 Review the contractor’s licenses and references as well.